ansemjo/golinks/README.md

 # A "go" short-link service

 ## Background

+*Note: This repository is forked.
+The "I" is not "me".*

 The first time I encountered "go" links was at Google.
 Anyone on the corporate network could register a URL shortcut and it would redirect the user to the appropriate page.
 So for instance, if you wanted to find out more about BigTable,